How to Choose Cat Food – Tips to Look Out For in 2025

 a) Kittens

-We remember when we gave our Kiki both dry and wet food until she turned one and how one type of food made her gassy while another made her really puffy and overweight all of a sudden.
-So pay close attention to this, especially in the first 6 to 12 months.
+We remember how it was like for our Kiki when we fed her both dry and wet food.
+One type of food made her gassy, while the other made her really puffy and overweight all of a sudden.

 b) Adult Cats